 |Black||Earwax buildup or impacted earwax (talk to a doctor)||Earwax buildup or impacted earwax (talk to a doctor)|

 |Red||Your earwax may include blood (talk to a doctor)||Your earwax may include blood (talk to a doctor)|

 |Green||Possible infection (talk to a doctor)||Possible infection (talk to a doctor)|

-How do you know if you have too much earwax?
+How do you know if your earwax is impacted?

 Common signs and symptoms of earwax buildup include: